nabilmoiun/u-tech/README.md

     $ python manage.py makemigrations
     $ python manage.py migrate
     $ python manage.py insert_data
+    $ python manage.py runserver

 **python manage.py insert_data** command will insert all of the existing data to the newly created "Sale" model from the provided "xyz_sales_data.csv" dataset.

  ***Now Go to http://localhost:8000/api-docs/ to get the api listing/documentation***

+ Run the following command if you want to access the admin dashboard and see all the data:

+    $ python manage.py createsuperuser

+Provide your email, name and password.
+Your superuser will be created.
+Then run the server:

+    $ python manage.py runserver

+Now you can access admin panel by login to http://localhost:8000/admin/login/?next=/admin/

 Apis